 5. Create a situation in which water supplies are inadequate to serve the project or provide fire protection?
-X supp plans requ dedic water mains serving the project site provide pression.
-Additionally, the local fire agency has, assuring conformity with fire protection stairements for water supply for fire protection.
-Cated to fire protection is required to be instanced to the instance of the protection is required to be instanced to the instance of the protection is required to be instanced to the protection is required to be instanced to the protection is required to be instanced in the protection is required to be instanced in the project site provides and the project site provides in the project site provides and the project site project as reviewed and approved the project ndards that include minimum A new 5,000 gallon water tank 6.
-Result in inadequate access for fire protection?
-X local project's road access meets County standar fire agency or California Department of Fore be improved to 18-feet from the subject pro estry, as appropriate.
-Pavement width 7.
-Make a significant contribution to a cumulative reduction of landfill capacity or ability to properly dispose of refuse?
-X land that of si project will make an incremental contribution fills in that some waste will be generated from cannot be recycled.
-However, this contribution milar magnitude to that created by existing late manure is fully recycled into compost, and so n the single-family dwelling on site on will be relatively small and will be and uses around the project.
-Note that 8.
+X

+The water mains serving the project site provide adequate flows and pressure for fire suppression.
+Additionally, the local fire agency has reviewed and approved the project plans, assuring conformity with fire protection standards that include minimum requirements for water supply for fire protection.
+A new 5,000 gallon water tank dedicated to fire protection is required to be installed and a new fire hydrant installed (Attachment 9).

+6. Result in inadequate access for fire protection?
+X

+The project's road access meets County standards and has been approved by the local fire agency or California Department of Forestry, as appropriate.
+Pavement width shall be improved to 18-feet from the subject property to Green Valley Road.

+7. Make a significant contribution to a cumulative reduction of landfill capacity or ability to properly dispose of refuse?
+X

+The project will make an incremental contribution to the reduced capacity of regional landfills in that some waste will be generated from the single-family dwelling on site that cannot be recycled.
+However, this contribution will be relatively small and will be of similar magnitude to that created by existing land uses around the project.
+Note that the manure is fully recycled into compost, and sold to be used off site.

 Result in a breach of federal, state, and local statutes and regulations related to solid waste management?
+X
-X All m nanure generated by cattle on site is sold loc ally as fertilizer (Attachment 12).
-L. Land Use, Population, and Housing Doe s the project have the potential to: 1.
-Conflict with any policy of the County adopted for the purpose of avoiding or X

-Envir Page onmental Review Initial Study 19 mitigating an environmental effect?
+All manure generated by cattle on site is sold locally as fertilizer (Attachment 12).

+L. Land Use, Population. and Housing

+1. Conflict with any policy of the County adopted for the purpose of avoiding or mitigating an environmental effect?

 The proposed project does not conflict with any regulations adopted for the purpose of avoiding or mitigating an environmental effect.
 The required 100-foot wetland setback from the pond to the north is maintained.
 Agricultural setbacks are respected in that no habitable structures are located within 200 feet of adjacent commercial agricultural land.

 2. Conflict with any County Code regulation adopted for the purpose of avoiding or mitigating an environmental effect?

 The proposed project does not conflict with any policies adopted for the purpose of avoiding or mitigating an environmental effect.
 See L-1.

 3. Physically divide an established community?
+X

-X project will not include any element that will physically divide an established nunity.
+The project will not include any element that will physically divide an established community.

 4. Have a potentially significant growth inducing effect, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)?

 The proposed project is designed at the density and intensity of development allowed by the General Plan and zoning designations for the parcel.
 Additionally, the project does not involve extensions of utilities (e.g., water, sewer, or new road systems) into areas previously not served.
 Consequently, it is not expected to have a significant growth-inducing effect.

-Kliewer Lane will be widened to 18 feet for a distance of 90 feet, the proposed ct will not extend the road or increase its capacity.
+While Kliewer Lane will be widened to 18 feet for a distance of 90 feet, the proposed project will not extend the road or increase its capacity.

-Displace substantial numbers of people, or amount of existing housing, necessitating the construction of replacement housing elsewhere?
+5. Displace substantial numbers of people, or amount of existing housing, necessitating the construction of replacement housing elsewhere?